smathot/osweb-standalone/readme.md

 - <https://github.com/shyras/osweb/>

-This repository contains a simple script that packages the OSWeb runtime into a standalone `index.html` plus a `.osexp` file with the experiment.
+This repository contains a simple script that packages the OSWeb runtime and an experiment into a standalone `.html` file that can be loaded directly into a browser.

 ## Usage

 ~~~
-usage: build.py [-h] [--fullscreen] [--log_url log_url] osexp
+usage: build.py [-h] [--fullscreen] [--log_url log_url] [--dest dest] osexp

 Build an osweb experiment